Brothers, Sons, Selves

 The Brothers, Sons, Selves partnership supports coalition organizations through grant investments, leadership development, technical support and alliance-building.
 Youth participants identify the policy changes to fight for and new practices to support through community-based, participatory research and community organizing.
 Our young men have been heard by elected officials, government agencies and voters.
 They have testified before State Senators and Assembly Members, and an honored few have been introduced to and thanked for their work by the President of the United States.

 Brothers, Sons, Selves is a coalition of community-based organizations from across Los Angeles County that are organizing and working with African American, Latino and Asian Pacific Islander youth in low income communities to address inequity through grassroots policy campaigns and leadership development.
-The members of the BSS Coalition are Brotherhood Crusade, Californians for Justice, Children’s Defense Fund California, Community Coalition, Gay/Straight Alliance Network, InnerCity Struggle, Khmer Girls in Action, Labor/Community Strategy Center, the Social Justice Learning Institute, the Weingart East LA YMCA, and Youth Justice Coalition.
+The members of the BSS Coalition are Brotherhood Crusade, Children’s Defense Fund California, Community Coalition, Gay/Straight Alliance Network, InnerCity Struggle, Khmer Girls in Action, Labor/Community Strategy Center, the Social Justice Learning Institute, the Weingart East LA YMCA, and Youth Justice Coalition.
 The BSS Coalition is a strategic partnership of Liberty Hill Foundation and The California Endowment.

 Photo: BSS retreat at Round Meadow.